Supreme Court Delays Enforcement of Contraceptive Coverage Mandate for Religious-Affiliated Nonprofit

 HHS Secretary Exits as Obamacare Enrollment Number Surpasses Estimates

-Health and Human Services Secretary Kathleen Sebelius, whose agency oversaw the initial rollout of the Affordable Care Act, resigned Friday and will be replaced by White House Budget Director Sylvia Mathews Burwell.
+Health and Human Services Secretary Kathleen Sebelius, whose agency oversaw the initial rollout of the Affordable Care Act, resigned April 11, 2014, to be replaced by White House Budget Director Sylvia Mathews Burwell.
 The news of Sebelius's departure came after the recent announcement that 7.5 million people have signed up for health care coverage during "Obamacare's" initial open enrollment period.

 Pieces of ACA delayed in final regulations

 The Treasury published final regulations February 10, 2014 for large employers issuing health care coverage to their employees under ACA.
 For employers with 50 to 99 employees, which qualify as “large employers” under Section 4980H’s employer shared responsibility requirement, the final rules will not be enforced until 2016.
 Employers with 100 or more employees, however, must offer coverage to 70 percent of their qualifying employees in 2015 and 95 percent in 2016.

 ACA small employer tax credit regulations proposed

 The IRS released proposed regulations in August for calculating the small employer tax credit under Section 45R, which may affect certain tax exempt organizations with 25 or fewer full-time equivalent employees.
 Eligibility requirements for the credit, methodology for determining the amount deductible, and guidance for claiming the credit in annual tax filings are among the items detailed in the updated proposal.
 Meanwhile, the IRS has launched a full-scale website in advance of ACA implementation, provisions of which go into effect October 1, to serve as a resource for individual taxpayers and employers.